atlasconsulting/bedita-sdk-js/README.md

 # BEdita API SDK

 A simple JavaScript SDK for BEdita API based on [axios](https://axios-http.com).
-It is fully written in Typescript and then compiled to JavaScript so you can use it as you prefer.
+It is fully written in Typescript and then compiled to JavaScript.
+Use it as you prefer.

 ## Install

-@todo

 ```bash
 yarn add @atlas/bedita-sdk